 Existence of a national strategy to increase young people's political and civil society participation

-The Youth Work and Youth Policy Programme sets goals to develop and improve listening to and dialogue with children and young people, and their opportunities to participate (for more information, visit: Youth Wiki/Finland: 1.3 National Youth Strategy).
+The National Youth Work and Youth Policy Programme sets goals to develop and improve listening to and dialogue with children and young people, and their opportunities to participate (for more information, visit Youth Wiki/Finland 1.3 National Youth Strategy).

-The National Democracy Programme 2025 has been published in spring 2020 (see more information Youth Wiki/Finland 5.10 Current debates and reforms).
+The National Democracy Programme 2025 has been published in spring 2020.
 It contains objectives of democratic policy including measures concerning young people.
 It highlights the role of civic/democratic education as well as the need to co-operate with children and young people during decision-making processes.

-As previously mentioned in Youth Wiki/Finland: 1.3 National Youth Strategy, according to the Youth Act the Ministry of Education and Culture is primarily responsible authority that implements the National Youth Work and Youth Policy Programme in conjunction with various other ministries, such as Ministry of Justice, Ministry of the Interior, Ministry of Defence, Ministry of Economic Affairs and Employment, Ministry of Social Affairs and Health, and Ministry of the Environment.
+As previously mentioned in Youth Wiki/Finland: 1.3 National Youth Strategy, according to the Youth Act, the Ministry of Education and Culture is primarily responsible authority that implements the National Youth Work and Youth Policy Programme in conjunction with various other ministries.

-As mentioned in Youth Wiki/Finland: 1.3 National Youth Strategy, the State Youth Council attached to the Ministry of Education and Culture has a statutory duty to annually review the implementation of the Youth Work and Youth Policy Programme.
+As mentioned in Youth Wiki/Finland 1.3 National Youth Strategy, the State Youth Council attached to the Ministry of Education and Culture has a statutory duty to annually review the implementation of the National Youth Work and Youth Policy Programme.